FENGGENYU/CVPR2019_PartNet/README.md

 ```
 Segmentation results and its corresponding GT can also be found in ./results/category_name(eg ./data/airplane).

-PS: Code for symmetric parameters results is coming on the way.
+PS: More codes for results showing symmetric parameters is coming on the way.
+PPS: If you want to try more new shapes, please make sure that them are oriented and normalized as our shape.

 ## Citation
 If you use this code, please cite the following paper.